Resilient Roofing

 When purchasing your new or additional lights, make sure you are using a UL-approved extension cord and lights specifically for indoor/outdoor use.
 Whether you are using new or old lights, you will want to detangle the strands completely and make sure all the lights are not broken and are working.

 When installing your lights, consider using plastic light clips that are specifically designed to secure strands to your house.
-This will help avoid any roof damage from nails or a staple gun that could lead to a leaking roof.
+This is especially important when decorating a tile roof without cracking a single tile.
+It will help avoid any roof damage from nails or a staple gun that could lead to a leaking roof.
 You can attach clips to the strands while the lights are spread out on the ground to make it easier to install.
 This will also prevent any potential injuries or fatalities as you climb up the ladder with lights in tow.
 They also come off easily when you are ready to take the decorations down after the holiday season or when you’ve finally decided to get around to taking them down.

 PLAN BEFORE YOU ARE ON THE LADDER